 Crawley's success as an economic hub has foundations in its excellent road, rail and air links, making it one of the most accessible urban centres in the south-east.

 Crawley is a progressive new town established in 1947 that has grown to include 14 residential neighbourhoods with over 45,000 homes.
-It is 28 miles (45km) south of London and 18miles (29km) north of Brighton.
+It is 28 miles (45 kilometres) south of London and 18 miles (29 kilometres) north of Brighton.

 Airport and ports

-- More than 2m passengers pass through Crawley Railway Station every year.
+- More than 2 million passengers pass through Crawley Railway Station every year

-- 19m passengers pass through Gatwick railway station each year including 1m local residents and commuters.
+- 19 million passengers pass through Gatwick railway station each year including 1 million local residents and commuters

-- 3.1m passengers use Three Bridges station every year; via the main line between London and Brighton.
+- 3.1 million passengers use Three Bridges station every year; via the main line between London and Brighton

-- More than 3m passengers use the bus station.
+- More than 3 million passengers use the bus station

-Digital connectivity is excellent with 89% of properties having ultrafast broadband.
+Digital connectivity is excellent with 89 per cent of properties having ultrafast broadband.